10high/Fluid-Typography-Calculator/README.md

 ## Features I may add in future

 1. I'm annoyed by myself that I failed to add a delete button to the onscreen keypad.
-    I made this "app" for myself and I will be using it only on desktop, so I don't really need an onscreen delete button, one is needed for anyone who wants to use this app on mobile.
+    I made this "app" for myself and I will be using it only on desktop, so I don't really need an onscreen delete button, but one is needed for anyone who wants to use this app on mobile.

 2. An option to append the original pixel inputs inside a comment after the calculated output.
     This would make it much easier to track the original values and allow easier experimentation with sizes.

 ## Conclusion

 Something I realized quite quickly when I began on the JavaScript is my lack of experience meant that I also lacked the ability to see the full extent of the implications of the features that I wanted.
-Whereas I am now relatively secure in looking at a design and knowing in advance what I need to do to implement it, when I began on each feature, I quickly realized that there were X number of considerations that I had failed to into account in advance.
+Whereas I am now relatively secure in looking at a design and knowing in advance what I need to do to implement it, when I began on each feature in JavaScript, I quickly realized that there were X number of considerations that I had failed to into account in advance.

 Overall, this small project has been excellent in helping me to start getting a feel for that and for gaining a better understanding of how things work together.